Nicky Lopez Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the ninth-ranked team ERA across all league pitching staffs (3.85).
+- The Guardians have the sixth-ranked team ERA across all league pitching staffs (3.80).

-- The Guardians allow the fourth-fewest home runs in baseball (78 total, one per game).
+- Guardians pitchers combine to give up the fourth-fewest home runs in baseball (78 total, one per game).

-- The Guardians will look to Williams (0-0) in his second start this season.
+- His last time out was on Thursday against the Oakland Athletics, when the left-hander went four scoreless innings while giving up two hits.

-- In his last appearance on Wednesday, the right-hander threw 5 2/3 innings against the Oakland Athletics, giving up four earned runs while surrendering four hits.
+- The 24-year-old has amassed an ERA of 3.68, with 8.9 strikeouts per nine innings, in 11 games this season.
+Opponents are hitting .270 against him.

 © 2023 Data Skrive.
 All rights reserved.